Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 #### Update signaling via in-band events #### {#timing-mpd-updates-inband}

 Services MAY signal the MPD validity duration by embedding in-band messages into [=representations=] instead of specifying a fixed validity duration in the MPD.
-This allows services to trigger MPD refreshes at exactly the desired time.
+This allows services to trigger MPD refreshes at exactly the desired time and to avoid needless MPD refreshes.

-The rest of this chapter only applies to services and clients that make use of in-band MPD validity signaling.
+The rest of this chapter only applies to services and clients that use in-band MPD validity signaling.

 Services SHALL define `MPD@minimumUpdatePeriod=0` and add an in-band event stream to every audio [=representation=] or, if no audio [=representations=] are present, to every video [=representation=].
-Optionally, the in-band event stream MAY be added to other [=representations=], as well.
+The in-band event stream MAY also be added to other [=representations=].
 The in-band event stream SHALL be identical in every [=representation=] where it is present.

 The in-band event stream SHALL be signaled on the [=adaptation set=] level by an `InbandEventStream` element with `@scheme_id_uri="urn:mpeg:dash:event:2012"` and a `@value` of 1 or 3, where: